Fourier Analysis of Finite Difference Schemes for the Helmholtz Equation in 1D with Dirichlet Conditions: Sharp Estimates and Relative Errors: Introduction

 While finite element methods are more advanced and powerful, finite difference methods are still used for their simplicity in some applications \cite{stolk2016, huang2021, aghamiry2022, tournier2022, north2023}.
 In particular, it was found in \cite{tournier2022} for full waveform inversion that ``\emph{a 27-point stencil on a regular Cartesian grid}'' is ``\emph{more computationally efficient}'' than ``\emph{a $P_3$ finite element method on $h$-adaptive tetrahedral mesh}''.
 It is pressing to have a theoretical support for methods in use.
 But wavenumber explicit error estimates are rarely seen in the literature of finite difference methods \cite{singer1998, turkel2013, feng2023, wang2023, wu2024phase}.
 Error estimates of some compact fourth order schemes in 2D are given in \cite{fu2008compact} based on the assumption that the coefficient matrix of the discretized system is positive definite (which is true only for small wavenumber $k$).
 In \cite{wang2014}, arbitrarily high order and dispersion free schemes in 1D are derived, and an error analysis following the approach of \cite{fu2008compact} is given.
-Recently, in \cite{cocquet2024} it is shown for a dispersion free 3-point scheme in 1D that the maximum-norm error is bounded from above by $(\frac{1}{k}\|f''\|_{L^\infty} + k^2\|f\|_{L^\infty})h^2$ up to a constant factor. \HZ{An earlier dispersion free scheme in 1D was proposed in the seminal paper \cite{babuska1997} and analyzed in the finite element framework giving the upper bound of the $H^1$-semi-norm error as $ch\|f\|_{H^1}$ for the scattering problem (transparent on one end and Dirichlet on the other) with $c$ seemingly $O(k)$.}
+Recently, in \cite{cocquet2024} it is shown for a dispersion free 3-point scheme in 1D that the maximum-norm error is bounded from above by $(\frac{1}{k}\|f''\|_{L^\infty} + k^2\|f\|_{L^\infty})h^2$ up to a constant factor. {An earlier dispersion free scheme in 1D was proposed in the seminal paper \cite{babuska1997} and analyzed in the finite element framework giving the $H^1$-semi-norm error less than $ch\|f\|_{H^1}$ for the scattering problem with $c$ seemingly $O(k)$.}

 It has been well noted that the pollution effect is intuitively related to the fact that the numerical solution ``\emph{has a wavelength that is different from the exact one}'', called ``\emph{dispersion}''\cite{deraemaeker1999}.
 Therefore, \cite{deraemaeker1999} advocated ``\emph{a tool in order to measure quantitatively the dispersion for various of the proposed methods as a measure of the pollution}''. ``\emph{This measure allows to compare the different methods that have been proposed to reduce the pollution and compare their efficiency.}'' The tool called ``\emph{dispersion analysis}'' \cite{abboud1992} had been used before mainly for time-dependent problems \cite{trefethen1982}.